santtu/santtu.github.io/_posts/2013-12-11-gotcha-beware-of-bidir-traffic.md

 So what's the lesson learned?
 When using Ember, *you need to understand how a value is bound, to where, and what type of binding makes sense for any particular situation*.
-Also don't ue `@notifyPropertyChange` indiscriminantly on values that are bound *from outside the caller's control*.
+Also don't use `@notifyPropertyChange` indiscriminantly on values that are bound *from outside the caller's control*.